+Since the software infrastructure does not depend on any specific hardware or operating system, the requirement of introducability (section 2.2.1) is to some extent fulfilled.
 There are two types of components, leaf components (black-box components) and composite components.
-These components can be passive (explicitly scheduled by its nearest ancestor), active (have their own thread of execution), and event components (triggered by an event).
+These components can be passive, active, and event triggered.
 The requirement of openness is not considered fulfilled, due to the fact that PECOS uses black-box components.
-In later releases, the PECOS project is considering to use a more open component model [19].
+In later releases, the PECOS project is considering to use a more open component model [23].
 The devices are statically configured.